 - Punctuality and ready to work when you arrive

 - A dedication to our guests.
 You are their safety and experience caretaker, from arrival to departure.

 - Exercising sound judgment and professional behavior on and off the water

 This isn’t just a job, its part of a lifestyle that values culture, community, connection, and relationships.
 We celebrate this community with monthly staff parties, staff trips, and outings.
 Advocating for our programming is part of the job, and as a staff member you’ll have the opportunity to raft, zip, kayak, SUP, bike for no cost.
 In addition we offer flexible scheduling, discounts, pro-deals, comp trips and photos for friends and family, free clinics, competitive pay, lunch daily, and great co-workers,

-You must attend all of your training session's days unless your prior experience warrants a truncation.
-All truncations will be determined by the rafting manager.
+You must attend all training days unless your prior whitewater or professional career experience warrants a truncation or alternative training schedule.
+All training adjustments will be determined by the rafting manager at the time of hire.
 Each training day lasts from 8:30 A.M. - 6:00 P.M.